-A Linesperson witnesses a player commit a foul worthy of a match penalty.
+A Linesperson witnesses a player commit a foul worthy of a major penalty and a game misconduct.
 Can the linesperson stop the play?
 Where do you find this in the rule book?

 Unless the linesperson deems that a player has sustained a serious injury, the Linesperson must report what is witnessed to the Referees upon completion of the play.
 Rule 32.4 and 32.5.